How To Start Sprinting – And Why We Should All Sprint Sometimes

 Working with a personal trainer or running coach can also help you identify muscle imbalances and weaknesses that might be contributing to compromised sprinting technique.

-A knowledgeable personal trainer can then help you come up with the best strength exercises and plyometric exercises to improve your sprinting mechanics to help you run faster.
+A knowledgeable personal trainer can then help you come up with the best strength and plyometric exercises to improve your sprinting mechanics, thereby helping you run faster.

-For example, beginners might start with just a couple of strides after a distance run or try doing a handful of 15-second all-out sprints followed by a minute of walking for a basic high-intensity interval training (HIIT) workout.
+For example, beginners might start with just a couple of strides at the end of a distance run or try doing a handful of 15-second all-out sprints followed by a minute of walking for a basic high-intensity interval training (HIIT) workout.

-Then, you can gradually add a second sprinting workout per week, gradually becoming more structured in your sprint interval training.
+Then, you can gradually add a second sprinting workout per week, becoming progressively more structured in your sprint interval training.

-After the interval training sprints, you should also do a full cool down.
+After sprint sessions, you should also do a complete cool-down.

 Sprinting is a very high-intensity exercise, so it is important to give your cardiovascular and musculoskeletal systems time to warm up and cool down properly to prevent injury and maximize the efficiency of your neuromuscular system.

-Here are a few example sprinting workouts for beginners:
+Here are a few examplesof sprinting workouts for beginners:

 A person sprinting on a track.